 Ruairi Nolan, Head of Research and Engagement at Peace Direct said: “This gives us space to bring things up and an opportunity to see things from the other’s point of view.
 Good partnerships have to work well for both parties.”

 Ruairi Nolan said: “It enables us to track performance over time.
 We have so far scored well both times but we would not want to just assume that will always be the case.
-Organizations change and evolve as do relationships and the Partnership Survey is a useful way to track partnerships.”
+Organizations change and evolve as do relationships and the Performance Survey is a useful way to track partnerships.”